 Understanding West Virginia Personal Injury Laws

-If you suffer injuries as the result of the carelessness of someone else, your first concern is to begin the medical treatment you need.
+If you suffer injuries as the result of the carelessness of someone else or during a car accident, your first concern is to begin the medical treatment you need.
 But, medical care and other costs associated with your injury are expensive—you should not have to pay for any expenses out of your own pocket.
 Personal injury law in West Virginia has specific rules that govern when you can collect compensation, how much you can collect, and who must pay your expenses.

 Who is at fault under the personal injury laws in West Virginia